nockawa/SWGIndustries/Design.md

 #### / Crew (`crew leader`)

 ##### / Crew / Invitation request (component)
-Display pending invitations, the leader can accept or reject them.
+Display pending requests to join, the leader can accept or reject them.

+##### / Crew / Member overview
+Display a table with all UserApplication accounts, their SWGAccounts, their characters (only the ones that are members) and some overview info about the characters ()

 #### / Crew (`crew member`)
 Once granted, the member has access to the member page, an alert is displayed to inform him/her the invitation was granted.
 Closing the alert destroy the invitation object for good.